Partnership Taxation – 13.5 hrs. CPE

 * Guaranteed payments

-* Certain losses disallowed & sales at gain
+* Certain losses disallowed & sales at a gain

 After reading Chapter 2, participants will be able to: